Cytrus3927/LSI-MegaRAID-Ubuntu-Software/README.md

 >6.
 Finish installation and run the application
 >

+4. Download official MSM package [Download](https://docs.broadcom.com/docs-and-downloads/17.05.06.00_MSM_Windows.zip)
+5. Unpack package
-4. Run `setup.exe` from MSM installer
+6. Run `setup.exe` from MSM directory
-5. Follow installation instructions; if no LDAP server is available, choose **Do not use LDAP**
+7. Follow installation instructions; if no LDAP server is available, choose **Do not use LDAP**
-6. Finish installation and run the application
+8. Finish installation and run the application

 > [!WARNING]
 >### Windows 11 fix: